metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 - the tables don't show up as possible data sources when you create a query using the Notebook Editor, or
 - you can no longer see tables that you used to be able to see.

-If you have a different issue, see [related problems](#do-you-have-a-different-problem).

 ## Is your browser showing you a cached list of tables?

 **Root cause:** Sometimes browsers will show an old cached list of tables.